-Memorial Day is a time to remember those who’ve died in the service of our country.
+Veterans Day is a time to honor those who have fought in the service of our country.
 It can and should also be a day that we give honor and thanks to those who continue to volunteer in military service.

 I’ve never served in the military, but I’m proud to say that both of my younger sisters have.
 My sister Amanda served in the United States Army with her husband and my sister Christina served in the United States Air Force.
 Now, officially discharged, Christina still serves as an Air Force reservist.